domschl/WinSteamOnMac/README.md

 to verify everything is working.
 Close Winecfg and start with the update procedure to the latest drivers.

-Make sure that you have opened the "Evalutaion environment for Windows Games".
+Make sure that you have opened the "Evaluation environment for Windows Games".
 You should see a folder at `/Volumes/Evaluation environment for Windows games 2.0`.
 Then start the update:

 ```bash
 cd /Applications/Game\ Porting\ Toolkit.app/Contents/Resources/wine/lib/external